rzk-lang/sHoTT/src/STYLEGUIDE.md

-  By having the multiplication symbol on the start of the line we can immediately see that we are multiplying the two long expressions together, as opposed to some other operation.
+  By having the multiplication symbol on the start of the line we can immediately see that we are multiplying the two long expressions together, as opposed to performing some other operation.

   Similarly, we also place function type formation arrows at the start of the next line.
 E.g.